 The first three items appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated.
-They have been consolidated onto a single page here.
-Item 4 is a new addition from November, 2017 and logically follows the the first item.
-Item 5 is also from November, 2017 and is the logical extension of number 4.
-Number 6, also from Nov 2017 is related to number 5.
-Other entries on the Greek history of Naples and southern Italy are linked from within these items or in the main index under G. Thus, below:
+Item 4, 5, & 6 are new from November, 2017.
+Number 7 is the most recent, from late May, 2018.
+It is historically, in terms of chronology of events the first one that should be read (although they are all independent.)
+Other entries on the Greek history of Naples and southern Italy on this site are linked from within these items or in the main index under G. Thus, below:

 (*Note on the Dorian Invasion: The four most famous proto-Hellenic nations were the Ionians, the Aeolians, the Achaeans, and the Dorians.
 These four tribes or peoples were historically in place on the islands of the Aegean by about 1500 BC.
 In Greek mythology, the peoples are named for Ion, Aeolus, Achaeus, and Dorus, respectively, all descended from Hellen [sic] (from which we have the word "Hellenic," another word for "Greek"), son of Deucalion, who was the "Greek Noah," in that he built an ark for himself and his wife Pyrrha in order to survive the Great Flood loosed by Zeus.
 The theory of a "Dorian invasion" posits that the Dorians spread from their home island or islands and "invaded" the Mycenaean mainland such as to cause the collapse of that civilization.)